 The Laplacian matrix is a natural candidate for testing the Chebyshev basis because we have prior knowledge about the spectrum.
 We use the fact that the eigenvalues are real numbers in the interval [0,8] to select the parameters for the Chebyshev recurrence (subsection 4.4).
-The Chebyshev basis construction is slightly faster than the k-partial Arnoldi construction because it requires no inner products or orthogonalization steps.
+The Chebyshev basis construction is slightly faster than the k-truncated Arnoldi construction because it requires no inner products or orthogonalization steps.
 Even so, the quality of the Chebyshev basis is decent; after 3000 iterations, the reduced matrix has condition number $\kappa_2(AB) \approx 10^8$ , which is good enough for sGMRES to succeed.
-Figure 3 shows that the k-partial Arnoldi basis is still better conditioned.
-This experiment is intriguing because the Chebyshev basis can offer dramatic benefits in parallel computing environments [23, 34, 5, 9].
+The k-truncated Arnoldi basis is still better conditioned, (see Figure 10).
+This experiment is intriguing because the Chebyshev basis can offer dramatic benefits in parallel computing environments [29, 46, 8, 13].